 The Eastern Water Dragon inhabits creeks, rivers, lakes, rainforests and humid woodlands.

 Eastern Water Dragons breeding season is during spring.
 Mating occurs near waterways, where the males defend their territories.
 The females lay eggs away from the river in nests.
-Their nests are usually in moist soil, within rotting vegetation in November to December.
+Their nests are usually in moist soil, within rotting vegetation from November to December.
 Female dragons can lay between 10 - 20 eggs.